MethodAtlas

 True: 3.000

-SDID typically produces the estimate closest to the true effect because it both reweights control units (like SC) and differences out fixed effects (like DiD).
+In settings where both unit heterogeneity and divergent pre-trends are present, SDID often produces estimates closer to the true effect than either DiD or SC alone, because it combines reweighting with differencing (Arkhangelsky et al., 2021).
 The SDID unit weights are sparse (a few donor states receive large weights), and the time weights concentrate on the most informative pre-treatment periods.

 Step 5: Placebo Inference